osmandapp/docs/content/osmand/plugins/contour-lines.md

 For the Contour lines and Terrain data to show up on the map, the following configuration is needed:

-1. Purchase the Contour lines package.
+1. Purchase any of the Contour lines maps.
 2. Enable the Coutour lines plugin in the Plugins section of the main menu.
-3. Download the Contour lines and/or Terrain variants for the required regions.
+3. Download the Contour lines and/or Terrain maps for the required regions.
-4. Toggle on the Contour lines and/or Terrain variants per profile.
+4. Toggle on the Contour lines and/or Terrain maps per profile.
 5. If needed, configure the map view.

 ![Contour lines and Terrain](/assets/images/plugins/contour-lines/contour_lines_terrain.png)